turkia/melodysearch/README.md

 Version 0.3.3, August 30th, 2013:

-- ported to Ruby 2.0.0
-- dependency from an Apache server replaced by Sinatra
+- ported to Ruby 2.0.0 with minor refactoring, except a dependency from an Apache server replaced by Sinatra
-- minor refactoring of other Ruby code
+- porting from 32 bit to 64 bit hardware has introduced bugs in some algorithms (P3, LCTS, Splitting).
+Debugging help is welcome.
 - Java applet for piano keyboard based searches compiles but has not been tested as Java is nowadays usually disabled in browsers.
 It is included for purposes of historical interest.
-- porting from 32 bit to 64 bit hardware has introduced bugs in some algorithms (P3, LCTS, Splitting).
-They are not included in this version.
-Debugging help is welcome.
-- publications are not included in the package

 Version 0.3.0, August 25th, 2012: